jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 // paragraph

 We want to include an example (@fig-audit-data) of audit data in `JSON` format for completeness.
-The audit data has various information about the performed action.
+The audit data has various information about a performed action.
-More specifically, a process with the PID `18113` successfully reads `105` bytes of a file with the file descriptor `98`.
+In this case, a process with the PID `18113` successfully reads `105` bytes of a file with the file descriptor `98`.

 #figure(
 text(size: 8pt)[